RythenGlyth/gosh/README.md

 # GOSHell
-A userfriendly customizable Shell for Linux and Windows written in Golang
+GOShell (or GOSH in short) is a userfriendly customizable shell written in Golang

+## Supported Platforms
+- Windows
+- Linux

 ## Still in development